Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Lensing of Light in the Strong Deflection Limit

 Again, it has been discussed earlier that the impact parameter ($b$) for such a ray having a turning point at $r_{\text{tp}}$ is given as, $b(r_{\text{tp}})=\sqrt{C(r_{\text{tp}})/F(r_{\text{tp}})}$.
 Eliminating $r_{\text{tp}}$ from $\alpha(r_{\text{tp}})$ and $b(r_{\text{tp}})$, the bending angle can be expressed as a function of the impact parameter, i.e., $\alpha(b)$.
 In a spacetime having photon sphere ($r_m$) only, the bending angle diverges logarithmically as $r_{\text{tp}}\to r_m$ or $b\to b_m$ when the light ray approaches the photon sphere from $b > b_m$ side.
 A comprehensive study of strong lensing due to a photon sphere can be found in \cite{Bozza02,Tsu17}.
 The corresponding divergence of bending angle due to photon sphere (for both black holes and wormholes) in the strong deflection limit, i.e., $r_{\text{tp}}\to r_{m}$ or $b\to b_m$, is given as \cite{Tsu17}

 where $\bar{a}$ and $\bar{b}$ are given by

 Here, prime denotes a derivative with respect to $r$, and $I_{R}(r_{m})$ is a constant \cite{Tsu17}.
+Replacing $F(r)$, $G(r)$ and their derivatives with $A^0(r)$ and $\mu(r)$ in the above equation, we can obtain the final forms of $\bar{a}$ and $\bar{b}$ for the spacetime under consideration.
+Fig. (\ref{fig:abar-bbar}) depicts the variations of these two coefficients as functions of $\zeta/M$ for $q=0$.
+Markers are provided with vertical lines for $\zeta=1.878M$ (VLTI), $\zeta=3.035M$ (Keck), $\zeta=2\left(\frac{\pi}{2}\right)^{3/2}M$ and $\zeta=5.485M$ (M87*).
+We can see that $\bar{a}$ decreases trivially with increasing $\zeta$; whereas $\bar{b}$ varies in a non-trivial way.
+In case of the other two types of black hole solutions of EQG \cite{Zhang1}, both the strong field coefficients decrease with increasing the quantum parameter, as shown in Ref. \cite{Liu1}.

-Plots of $\bar{a}$ and $\bar{b}$ as functions of $\zeta/M$ for $n=0$ are shown in Figs. (\ref{fig:abar-plot}) and (\ref{fig:bbar-plot}) respectively.
-Markers are provided with vertical lines for $\zeta=1.878M$ (VLTI), $\zeta=3.035M$ (Keck), $\zeta=2\left(\frac{\pi}{2}\right)^{3/2}M$ and $\zeta=5.485M$ (M87*). \\ The specific values of $\bar{a}$ and $\bar{b}$ are also provided in Table (\ref{Table1}) for the above set of values of $\zeta$. \\ Plots of bending angle ($\alpha$) versus impact parameter ($b$) (in units of $M$) are shown in Fig. (\ref{fig:bending}) for the set of values of $\zeta$ as considered in Table (\ref{Table1}), i.e., $\zeta=\{0.0,~ 1.878M,~ 3.035M,~ 2\left(\frac{\pi}{2}\right)^{3/2}M,~ 5.485M\}$.
+The specific values of $\bar{a}$ and $\bar{b}$ are also provided in Table (\ref{Table1}) for the above set of values of $\zeta$. \\ Plots of bending angle ($\alpha$) versus impact parameter ($b$) (in units of $M$) are shown in Fig. (\ref{fig:bending}) for the set of values of $\zeta$ as considered in Table (\ref{Table1}), i.e., $\zeta=\{0.0,~ 1.878M,~ 3.035M,~ 2\left(\frac{\pi}{2}\right)^{3/2}M,~ 5.485M\}$.
 Here, plots are obtained from the exact expression of $\alpha$ using Eqs. (\ref{eq:deflection1}) and (\ref{eq:I1}).
 It can be seen from the figure that the Schwarzschild and VLTI plots almost merge with each other.
 So, if $\zeta$ is constrained according to the VLTI observation, it will be difficult to distinguish this black hole from the Schwarzschild one, making it a candidate for Schwarzschild black hole mimicker.
 With increase of $\zeta$, the deviations from the Schwarzschild black hole become larger for the Keck and extremal black hole cases.
 On the other hand, if $\zeta$ is constrained according to the M87* observations, the deviations for the wormhole cases are found out to be significant from the Schwarzschild black hole.